fadiatriseptiani/Big-Data-Analytics-Kimia-Farma/README.md

 **Data Insight**

-West Java is the strongest market, leading in both revenue and transaction volume.
+- West Java is the strongest market, leading in both revenue and transaction volume.
-Provinces outside Java show lower sales performance, indicating market expansion opportunities.
+- Provinces outside Java show lower sales performance, indicating market expansion opportunities.
-Revenue drop in 2021 likely driven by COVID-19 restrictions and shifts in consumer behavior.
+- Revenue drop in 2021 likely driven by COVID-19 restrictions and shifts in consumer behavior.
 Recovery in 2022 shows adaptable business performance.
-Subang, Garut, and Purwakarta appear in the Top 5 city with high-performing branches, excelling in both transaction count and customer satisfaction.
+- Subang, Garut, and Purwakarta appear in the Top 5 city with high-performing branches, excelling in both transaction count and customer satisfaction.

+Fadia Tri Septiani

+triseptianifadia@gmail.com